apache/sling-old-svn-mirror/contrib/extensions/contextaware-config/README.md

     Collection<Resource> configResources = configurationResourceResolver.getResourceCollection(pageResource, "socialmedia");

-1.2 Context Aware Configurations
+1.2 Context-Aware Configurations
 ================================

-While context aware resources give you pure resources and your application code can decide what to do with it, the most common use case is some configuration.
+While context-aware resources give you pure resources and your application code can decide what to do with it, the most common use case is some configuration.
 A configuration is usually described by a DTO like class, interface or annotation (like Declarative Services does for component configurations).
-These are typed configuration objects and the context aware configuration support automatically converts resources into the wanted configuration type.
+These are typed configuration objects and the context-aware configuration support automatically converts resources into the wanted configuration type.

-Context aware configurations are built on top of context aware resources.
+Context-aware configurations are built on top of context-aware resources.
 The same concept is used: configurations are named and the service to get them is the ConfigurationResolver.
 It has a single method to get a ConfigurationBuilder and this builder can then be used to get configurations: